FFI Newsletter December 2017

 By ensuring the delivery of adequate nutrients to target populations, FortifyMIS will be an integral component of global and national efforts to improve the nutritional benefits that fortification programs can offer to millions of consumers.

 Users need their own login at www.fortifymis.org and permissions to view country data.
-People who would like to see how the system works can view it in training mode by contacting Laura Rowe at Project Healthy Children at firstname.lastname@example.org or Corey Luthringer at GAIN at email@example.com.
+People who would like to see how the system works can view it in training mode by contacting Laura Rowe, who became FFI's Deputy Director in April 2018 at firstname.lastname@example.org or Corey Luthringer at GAIN at email@example.com.
 They will send login details and a manual that outlines the system’s current capabilities.

 15 Champions Provide Essential Lesson in Partnership